mdrakiburrahman/sgx-pyspark-sql-demo/README.md

-# Confidential Analytics with Apache Spark on SGX-enabled Containers
+# Confidential Data Analytics with Apache Spark on Intel SGX Confidential Containers

 ## Overview

-This repository demonstrates the following architecture for **Confidential Analytics** on Azure SGX enabled machines (**AKS** or **Standalone**) for running containerized applications: <br>
+This repository demonstrates the following architecture for **Confidential Data Analytics** on Azure Intel SGX enabled Confidential Virtual machines (**AKS** or **Standalone**) for running containerized applications: <br>

-> 💡 Confidential analytics in this context is meant to imply: **_"run analytics on PII data with peace of mind against data exfiltration"_** - this includes potential `root`-level access breach both internally (rogue admin) or externally (system compromise).
+> 💡 Confidential data analytics in this context is meant to imply: **_"run analytics on PII data with peace of mind against data exfiltration"_** - this includes potential `root`-level access breach both internally (rogue admin) or externally (system compromise).
+> Confidential data analytics helps meet your high security and confidentiality needs by removing the untrusted parties from computation like cloud operator, service/guest admins.
+This execution helps meet your data compliance needs.

 ![Architecture Diagram](images/Architecture-Diagram.png)

 ### Goal

-Demonstrate how to run **end-to-end Confidential Analytics** on Azure (presumably on PII data), leveraging [Azure SQL Always Encrypted with Secure Enclaves](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15) as the database, and containerized **Apache Spark** on SGX-enabled Azure machines for analytics workloads.
+Demonstrate how to run **end-to-end Confidential Data Analytics** on Azure (presumably on PII/trade sensistive data), leveraging [Azure SQL Always Encrypted with Secure Enclaves](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15) as the database, and containerized **Apache Spark** on [Intel SGX-enabled Azure machines](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-computing-enclaves) for analytics workloads.

 ## Live Demo